lschoe/mpyc/docs/demos.rst

 This demo implements the well-known `ID3 algorithm <https://en.wikipedia.org/wiki/ID3_algorithm>`_ for generating decision trees, using Gini impurity to determine the best split.
-A nice aspect of our solution in MPyC is that we can stay very close to the high-level recursive description of ID3.
+A nice aspect of our solution in MPyC is that we can stay close to the high-level recursive description of ID3.

 The demo includes a couple of well-known datasets with up to several thousands samples